 The Carlucci American International School of Lisbon (CAISL), founded in 1956, is a nonprofit, nondenominational, coeducational day school that offers an American program of study to approximately 700 students from early childhood (age three) through grade 12 (approximately age 18).
-The school year is comprised of four quarters, and the 2021-2022 school year is scheduled to run from September 1, 2021 through June 23, 2021.
+The school year is comprised of four quarters.

 Organization: CAISL is governed by a three-member board of trustees, two appointed by the U.S. Embassy, and one appointed by Visteon Portuguesa.
 The school’s senior management team consists of the school Director, Elementary Principal, Secondary Principal, and Business Manager.